chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 Provision the other nodes in the high availability cluster before deploying the bastion host.

-Make sure you have all resources either on existing infrastructure or on existing cloud infrastructure (AWS/Google Cloud Platform).
+Ensure all resources are on existing or cloud infrastructure (`AWS`/`Azure`/`GoogleCloudPlatform`).
+For Cloud Infrastructure, the following are supported:

+### AWS

+  Infrastructure on AWS can either be provisioned manually or using [provision utility](https://docs.chef.io/automate/ha_aws_deploy_steps/#steps-to-provision).

+### Azure

+  The user should provide infrastructure on Azure before deploying the Automate HA Solution.

+### GCP

+  The user should manually provision Infrastructure on GCP before deploying Automate HA Solution.

 ## Deploy the bastion host